openSource4Brokers/ng-contentful/README.md

 `ng update @angular/cli@9 @angular/core@9`
 Follow the instructions eventualy for fixes

-if your app is Angular 7 or less, you better first upgrade to latest Angular 8
+if your app is Angular 7 or less, best first upgrade to latest Angular 8

 update to latest Angular 8:
 `ng update @angular/cli@8 @angular/core@8`